AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/boards/all-in-one-boards/AIO-other-pieces.md

 ![image](../../img/coax-extension.png)

-- A crimping tool: Yato YT-2255
+- A crimping tool (for example a Yato YT-2255)

-Enclosure: 3D print / electrical box / Hammond enclosure.
-Designs are available in the repo.
+- A PCB enclosure: One option is to 3D print, with some ideas provided in the [3d prints section](/hardware/3dprints).
+You can also use standard electrical boxes or Hammond enclosures.

-And that should be good enough for the board itself.
+All of this should be enough to complete the board part of your build!